playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-linting-formatting/index.md

 ## Is TypeScript a linter?

+So why am I talking about TypeScript in this article?

 [According to Wikipedia, the definition of a linter](https://en.wikipedia.org/wiki/Lint_(software)) is:

 > [...] a static code analysis tool used to flag programming errors, bugs, stylistic errors and suspicious constructs.